CyberWaveX/CyberWaveX-UdonSharp-Scripts/README.md

 - **BouncyObject.cs** - Makes objects bounce when interacted with.
 - **Teleporter.cs** - Teleports players around your world.
+- **JoinSoundEffect.cs** - Plays a sound when a new player joins the lobby.

 ## More scripts are on their way, so stay tuned!